marklogic/entity-services/entity-services-examples/README.md

 If you have models loaded in the database, you can invoke the Entity Services code-generation API with `./gradlew genCode`.

-This task iterates through models in the database and creates the code generation artifcats for use in applications (which were the sources for example code).
-These artifacts are placed inthe `gen` directory.
+This task iterates through models in the database and creates the code generation artifacts for use in applications (which were the sources for example code).
+These artifacts are placed in the `gen` directory.